SwarnenduG07/SwarnenduG07/README.md

 FullStack Developer
 -------------------

-I'm a FullStack Dev from India who is building cool projects and solving real world problem with code.
-I am open for collaboration.
-And I am open to work in any timezones
+I'm a FullStack Dev who is building cool projects and solving real world problem with code.
+I am open for collaboration &  I am open to work in any timezones

 * ✉️  You can contact me at [swarnendughosh988@gmail.com](mailto:swarnendughosh988@gmail.com)
 * 🚀  I'm currently working on [FluxCraft](http://flux-craft.vercel.app)
 * 🧠  I'm learning Web3 Dev with Rust and Solidity
 * 🤝  I'm open to collaborating on FullStack Projects
-* ⚡  💀

 ### Skills